Anava05/insurity_telematics_integration_in_auto_insurance/README.md

 ### Step 5: Launch the Interactive Dashboard

-After all previous steps are complete, run the main application. **Use the `python -m` flag for maximum reliability.**
+After all previous steps are complete (or if the `.joblib` files are already in the directory), run the main application. **Use the `python -m` flag for maximum reliability.**

 ```bash
 python -m streamlit run final_dashboard.py